bihorac-LAB/Exposome/Tools/doc/UserManual.md

 #### Prerequisites for GIS Linkage
 - Docker installed.
 - Clone the [postgis-exposure repository](https://github.com/chorus-ai/chorus-container-apps/tree/main/postgis-exposure).
-- Update your `LOCATION` files to include the geocoded lat/lon and FIPS from Step 2.
+- Update your `LOCATION` files to include the geocoded lat/lon from Step 2.
 - Prepare the site's `LOCATION_HISTORY`.
 - Ensure `DATA_SRC_SIMPLE.csv` and `VRBL_SRC_SIMPLE.csv` files are available (centrally managed; no edits required).
 - **Important:** Do not date-shift your LOCATION/LOCATION_HISTORY files before linkage.
 Date shifting (if used) should occur following this step.